deepppl/evaluation/README.md

 ### RQ2-RQ3

-To compare accuracy of our backends compared to Stan you can use the `test_accuracy.py` script.
+To compare accuracy of our backends with Stan, you can use the `test_accuracy.py` script.

 ```
 cd rq2-3